A Journey along the Mighty Mississippi

 The story of the "Father of Waters" is steeped in American history.
-From the headwater's discovery by early explorers with Indian guides, to its background as a transportation route, this history is as varied as the scenery it touches.
-The views are stunning any time of year, but this is an especially beautiful route in the autumn.
+From the headwaters' discovery by early explorers with Indian guides, to its background as a transportation route, this history is as varied as the scenery it touches.
+The views are stunning any time of year, but this is an especially beautiful route in the fall.

 Bemidji (220 miles - 354 km)

 Travel northwest from Minneapolis to Itasca State Park, a showcase of virgin pine forest.
 Here, the Mississippi River begins as a rippling stream that flows from quiet Lake Itasca.
 Itasca State Park has interpretive centers and gift shops, as well as historic Douglas Lodge, which was built in 1905 with giant white pine.
 The lodge rents rooms, but day visitors can dine on Minnesota specialties in the restaurant.
-Take a naturalist-guided excursion on Lake Itasca aboard the Chester Charles cruise boat to view bald eagles, loons, great blue herons, songbirds, white tailed deer and spectacular images seen only by boat.
-Then drive along the 11-mile Wilderness Drive through the park to view the actual source of the Mississippi.
+Take a naturalist-guided excursion on Lake Itasca aboard the Chester Charles cruise boat to view bald eagles, loons, great blue herons, songbirds, white-tailed deer and spectacular scenery visible only by boat.
+Then drive along the 11-mile (18 km) Wilderness Drive through the park to view the actual source of the Mississippi.
 Walk across the famous stepping stones at the river's source where the Mississippi begins its 2,552-mile (4,100 km) journey to the Gulf of Mexico.

 Continue on to Bemidji for a tour of the Woolen Mills factory and store, home of the famous lumberjack-style black-and-red plaid wool jackets and blankets.
 In the evening, enjoy a performance at the Paul Bunyan Playhouse (summer only).